 If you are on the Keto diet, pair it with another side dish like cauliflower coconut curry, mushroom masala, and serve it with keto naan, cauliflower rice.

-For more Keto Recipes, check out my Keto Indian Food Recipes collection.
+For more Keto Recipes, check out my Keto Indian food recipes collection.

 Storage Suggestions